oliver0828-dev/Swift-Concurrency-Boot-Camp/README.md

 # Swift Concurrency Boot Camp
 ## Purpose:
-As I have been developing iOS Apps, I haven't learned how to use async, await, and other Concurrency features from Apple.
-I decided to learn how to use them through couse from Swiftful Thinking
+As I have been developing iOS apps, I haven't learned how to use Async, AWait, and other Concurrency features from Apple.
+I decided to learn how to use them through the course from **[Swiftful Thinking](https://youtu.be/p6q1RmYUsNU?si=mXKY9XZesxjrRAtn)**

-### Course Time Line:
+## Course Time Line:
 1. Do, Try, Catch, and Throws

-Check my Notion Blog on Swift Concurrency [Notion Blog](https://ollie-dev.notion.site/Swift-Concurrency-b9cd55a9f3bb49a3a9c59923c90c233f?pvs=4).
+### Check my Notion Blog on Swift Concurrency [Notion Blog](https://ollie-dev.notion.site/Swift-Concurrency-b9cd55a9f3bb49a3a9c59923c90c233f?pvs=4).